ajayitengineer/node-authentication-guide/README.md

 👉 **Handle token expiry properly** – When access token expires, issue a new one using the refresh token.
 If refresh token also expires, force login again.

 👉 **Protect against CSRF** – If using cookies, add CSRF tokens or use `SameSite=strict` / `lax` cookie flags.

----

-Perfect 🚀 — here’s a **complete step-by-step guide** you can paste into your `README.md` so anyone can run your project easily.

----

 ## 📖 How to Use This Repository